SICO-SYS/SiCo/README.md

   - SiCo helps you save more time to accompany your family。

 ### THIRD-PARTY SERVICE
-  - we use travis-ci to do CI,CD for initial.
+  - we use travis-ci to do CI,CD for initial，but we'll take it by this API.
   - we use gitter.im to communicate with users, a public annoncement platform.
   - we use sentry.io to know what problem in sico, find bugs easy.
+  - we use new relic to track our API performance.
-  - we use slack to communicate with every developer who want to optimize the project.
+  - we use slack to communicate with every developer who want to be a contributor.
   - we will use jira to assign tasks & arrange the release plan.

 ### HOW TO REPORT AN ISSUE